jalanb/pym/docs/index.rst

 pym treats parsing and rendering as separate operations, but ideally they should be a single, reversible process.
 They will provide a "back end" to pym, connecting stored text, which is plain, to structured text which can be edited.

-Meta-Compiling
-^^^^^^^^^^^^^^

-Excuse me butting in to the flow like this, but I just found `META II <http://www.bayfronttechnologies.com/mc_tutorial.html>`_, which looks real, yet claims to be able to "reproduce its own code from a description".

-If that's not required reading for pym, nothing is.
-And me in the middle of holidays too!

 Editing
 ^^^^^^^